-Refer to and follow any documents that the person living with dementia has established to address their care wishes.
+Refer to and follow any documents that the person with the disease has established to address his or her care wishes.
 If plans are not already in place, start the process as soon as possible.
 Establish who will be responsible for making care decisions.
 Follow the person's wishes, if you know them.
 Otherwise, decisions will need to be based on the person's lifelong values and desires and what you think the person would want.
 Your local Alzheimer Society can advise you about care issues and the kinds of professionals who can help to address them.

-The person living with dementia may be living at home with a family member, have help coming into the home or, in many cases, be residing in a long-term care home.
+The person with the disease may be living at home with a family member, have help coming into the home or, in many cases, is residing in a long term care home.
 If you are caring for someone at home, you will need to have close connections to a physician and all or some of the following: visiting nurse, social worker, occupational therapist, home support services.
-They will be critical in working with you through this stage, helping you create a plan for the best care possible and meeting with you regularly to review the plan.
-Also, learn about the services that will be available as the person's dementia progresses and both of your needs change (home care services, respite care, community programs like Meals on Wheels and long-term care).
-If you are considering a long-term care home, learn what to look for and how to make the move as easy as possible.
+They will be critical in working with you through this stage of the disease, helping you create a plan for the best care possible and meeting with you regularly to review the plan.
+Also, learn about the services that will be available as the person's disease progresses and both your needs change (home care services, respite care, community programs like Meals on Wheels and long term care homes).
+If considering a long term care home, learn what to look for and how to make the move as easy as possible.

-If the person resides in a long-term care home:
+If the person resides in a long term care home:

-- Talk to staff about the person's unique interests, likes and dislikes to make sure they get to know the person.
+• Talk to staff about the person's unique interests, likes and dislikes to make sure they understand who the person was before the disease.
 Check out the All About Me booklet, a resource to share with staff to help them learn more about the person.
-The booklet can be found at alzheimer.ca/ allaboutme. - Keep current with the doctor and/or home's staff about the person's condition, care and treatment.
+The booklet can be found at alzheimer.ca/allaboutme.

-- Find out the key contacts for specific areas of caregiving (e.g., medical, social and spiritual). - Tell staff your feelings and concerns, what help you need or questions you may have. - Ask to have regular care planning meetings where family members and care providers can attend. - Ask for a copy of the care plan. - Discuss options for meeting the person's needs and preferences.
+- Keep current with the doctor and/or home's staff about the person's condition, care and treatment. - Find out the key contacts for specific areas of caregiving (e.g., medical, social and spiritual). - Tell staff your feelings and concerns, what help you need or questions you may have. - Ask to have regular care planning meetings where family members and care providers can attend. - Ask for a copy of the care plan. - Discuss options for meeting the person's needs and preferences.
 Ask questions if you need terms or procedures explained.